GDD-Nantes/FedShop/README.md

 * [The FedShop Workload](https://docs.google.com/document/d/1gB5rkq5iySbiQJ_jzKjyDCbZ3DwLPEmPuIv45T834gI/edit?usp=share_link)
 * The [Fedshop Workload as SPARQL 1.1 queries](https://docs.google.com/document/d/1Ihf1oIuF9cGTgMwC7y7byQlRstdfQBvfohyf73jW3mQ/edit?usp=share_link) with optimal source assignments.

-## QuickStart and Documentation

-- The quickstart guide is available in the [Quickstart tutorial](https://github.com/GDD-Nantes/FedShop/wiki/1.-Quick-start)
-- How to configure fedshop and how to extend fedshop is available in the [wiki](https://github.com/GDD-Nantes/FedShop/wiki)

 ## Install from the source